Moments We Shared Continues To Lead Chinese Mainland Daily Box Office - UrduPoint

 "Moments We Shared" Continues To Lead Chinese Mainland Daily Box Office

-Domestic drama "Moments We Shared" stayed on top of the box office chart on the Chinese mainland on Sunday, data from the China Movie Data Information Network showed
+Domestic drama "Moments We Shared" continued to top the box office chart on the Chinese mainland on Monday, according to the China Movie Data Information Network

-BEIJING, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2024) Domestic drama "Moments We Shared" stayed on top of the box office chart on the Chinese mainland on Sunday, data from the China Movie Data Information Network showed.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 2nd Jul, 2024) Domestic drama "Moments We Shared" continued to top the box office chart on the Chinese mainland on Monday, according to the China Movie Data Information Network.

-It was followed by Disney and Pixar's animated film "Inside Out 2," which pocketed 24.79 million yuan.
+It was followed by the Hong Kong-set action movie "Customs Frontline," which pocketed 10.01 million yuan.

 Recent Stories